balavigneshwaran-m/qraptor-website/qdocs/Agent_Nodes/Control_Nodes/For_(n)_node/For_(n)_Node.md

 ### Scenario

-A user doesn’t respond, so you want to **send a reminder message 3 times**, with a short delay between each.
+A user doesn’t respond, so you want to **send a reminder message 3 times**.

 ### Flow Steps